 - Structural issues with the bones of the teeth, eyes, face, ears, nose, or sinuses

 Let’s dig deeper into some of these headache types and their sources.
-After that, let me introduce a natural care that can help bring relief to these headaches.
+After that, let me introduce a natural care that can help bring migraine relief Escondido to these headaches.

 Headache Types and Their Causes